clelouch/BCNet/README.md

 # BCNet
-This repo. is an official implementation of the *BCNet* , which has been submitted to the journal *Neural computing and applications, 2022*.
+This repo. is an official implementation of the *BCNet* , which  has been accepted in the journal *Neural computing and applications, 2023*.

 The main pipeline is shown as the following,
 ![BCNet](figures/network.png)